zoeyzyhu/pydisort/doc/README_devops.md

         default: "false"
 ```

-The action steps that builds and uploads the pypi packages are here:
+The action steps that build and upload the pypi packages are here:

 ```
       - name: Trigger PyPI/Wheel builds